Tips on Doing Business

 Bids (not RFP responses) may also be submitted electronically via e-mail to [email protected].

 If you email your bid: Bids emailed to the purchasing agent will be rejected.
 Bidders who choose to use email to transmit bids do so at their own risk.
 The City cannot and does not guarantee that emailed bids are received.
 Emailed bids must be received in their entirety before the bid closing time.
 Emailed bids must include a binding signature page that is complete and fully signed (electronic signatures are acceptable).
 If requested by the City, an original signed copy of the electronically submitted bid must be received by the Purchasing Division within four (4) business days.
 Failure to respond in four (4) business days may result in bid rejection.

 All bids and RFP responses must be signed by the bidder/proposer.
 Any attachments, additional pages, addenda or explanations, etc. supplied by the bidder/proposer with a bid/proposal will be considered a part of the response.
 However, if additional information is supplied that conflicts with the terms and conditions stated in the bid/proposal, the bid/proposal may be rejected as a counteroffer.

-Proposals time stamped after the closing date and time will be not considered and will be returned to the proposer unopened.
-Regardless of the method used for delivery, proposers shall be wholly responsible for the timely delivery of the submitted proposals to the mailing or hand delivery address as detailed above.
+Regardless of the method used for delivery, proposers shall be wholly responsible for the timely delivery of the submitted proposals.

 Should an original of a bid be requested by the Purchasing Division staff, it must be received in the Purchasing Division within five (5) business days after the request.
 Failure to comply within this timeframe may result in bid rejection.